 National brands that were once strong are now beginning to suffer.
 Some have even filed for bankruptcy.
 Are we to assume that the growing number of millennials are to blame?
-According to Pew Research Center millennials have outnumbered Baby Boomers with there being 75.4 million millennials versus 74.9 Baby Boomers.
+According to Pew Research Center millennials now outnumber Baby Boomers, with there being 75.4 million millennials versus 74.9 million Baby Boomers.
 With such a large millennial population, their spending habits and choices in shopping and dining have a great impact on the health of national brands.
 There are a few reasons why national brands are suffering because of this latest generation.

 Many casual dining chains, such as Applebee’s, TGI Fridays, Ruby Tuesday and Buffalo Wild Wings, are having difficulty attracting customers and increasing sales.
 Unlike previous generations, millennials prefer to: